jbohanlon/tamagotchi-fox-game/README.md

-# javascript-tamagotchi-fox-game
+# tamagotchi-fox-game
-Tamagotchi-like fox game written in JavaScript, based on Frontend Masters course
+A Tamagotchi-like fox game written in JavaScript, based on a Frontend Masters course.